 What is an MPFI Engine?

-Also, read: Multi Point Fuel Injection: What Is It and How It Works
+Also, read: Multi Point Fuel Injection: What It Is and How It Works

 Working Principle of an MPFI Engine